Daughter of the Lioness: Trickster's Choice

 However, shortly after Aly's arrival, the Balitang family falls out of favor with King Oron of the Copper Isles, and are forced to sell most of their slaves and household goods.
 When it is Aly's turn to be reviewed by a slave matcher the Balitangs hire, a god appears to her and the Balitangs.
-Aly sees the god Kyprioth, the Trickster God and patron of the raka, who wagers her a quick, safe journey home and a recommendation to her father that she begin work as a spy, provided she can keep the Balitang children alive until the autumn equinox.
+Aly sees the god Kyprioth, the Trickster God and patron of the Raka, who wagers her a quick, safe journey home and recommends to her father that she begin work as a spy, provided she can keep the Balitang children alive until the autumn equinox.
 He, posing as his brother—the Great God, Mithros—appears to the Balitangs and tells them to keep Aly as his messenger to them and trust her insights.

 Aly travels with the Balitangs to the highlands on Lombyn Isle, where they own a fiefdom called Tanair.
 There, Kyprioth sends Aly help, in the form of the native crows, who, after agreeing to spy for her, begin to teach Aly their language.
-At Tanair, Aly also learns of the raka conspiracy: the native raka people of the Copper Islands, led by many of the Balitangs' pure-blood raka servants and slaves, plan to overthrow the luarin invaders who oppressed them centuries ago, and put Lady Sarai, on the throne.
-They believe Sarai, whose father is fourth in line to the luarin throne, and whose mother was one of the last descendants of the old raka queens, is the prophesied Twice-Royal Queen who will lead the raka to greatness.
-Aly figures out the conspiracy and helps indirectly, though she doesn't officially agrees to join the conspiracy and serve as its spymaster until the next book.
+At Tanair, Aly also learns of the Raka conspiracy: the native Raka people of the Copper Islands, led by many of the Balitangs' pure-blood Raka servants and slaves, plan to overthrow the Luarin invaders who oppressed them centuries ago, and put Lady Sarai, on the throne.
+They believe Sarai, whose father is fourth in line to the Luarin throne, and whose mother was one of the last descendants of the old Raka queens, is the prophesied Twice-Royal Queen who will lead the Raka to greatness.
+Aly figures out the conspiracy and helps indirectly, though she doesn't officially agree to join the conspiracy and serve as its spymaster until the next book.